 The Earthquakes' Frank Yallop is a finalist for coach of the year and striker Alan Gordon a candidate for comeback player of the year.
 Both awards are scheduled to be announced Tuesday.

-Sobrato High receiver Jojo Nunn suffered a spinal fracture in his
+Sobrato High receiver Jojo Nunn suffered a spinal fracture in his neck and a mild concussion during a playoff game against Valley Christian, his coach, Nick Borello, said Monday.

 The junior was taken off the field Saturday night on a stretcher and transported to Regional Medical Center after being hit on a pass play in the Central Coast Section Division III semifinal at Live Oak High in Morgan Hill.